View All 1842 Seated Liberty Half Dollar

 Description

 The 1842 Seated Liberty Half Dollar - Medium Date is a half dollar produced at the Philadelphia Mint as part of the Seated Liberty Half Dollars 1839-1891 series.
-Total mintage reached 2.0 million.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Thomas Sully/Christian Gobrecht.
+The U.S. Mint produced 2.0 million examples, making this ranked 3rd of 5 mint variants by mintage, with 29% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $85 to $2.5K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 13.36 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6239.
-The Seated Liberty Half Dollar was produced over more than 50 years across multiple subtypes reflecting weight changes and motto additions.
-Carson City Mint issues are especially sought after.
-The 1878-S is a condition rarity, and the 1853-O "No Arrows" is extremely rare with only four known.

 External References